BellPepperStudios/3DS-Shop.github.io/README.md

 ![Alt Text](img/3dslogofinal.png)
-A shop where you can get stuff on your 3ds For your 3ds

 # download
 when it releases you will be able to download it from github and from the website which is link.